 - Extracurricular activities

 Remember that if a custody agreement clearly does not serve your child’s best interests, it is within a judge’s power to undo it.

-What to Bring to Mediation
+What Should I Bring to Mediation?

 Mediation is not a trial, but it is still a good idea to bring any documents that support your requests.
 Your ex might be more inclined to agree to your terms if you have evidence to back you up.
 Bring copies of your child’s school schedule and activity calendar to make negotiating parenting time an easier task.

 Call a Boca Raton Child Custody Lawyer Today!

 At Schuttler, Greenberg & Mullins, LLC, we understand the difficulties of reaching an agreement when it comes to the issue of child custody.
 We can help.

 - Take a look at what we bring to the table:

 - Our firm is backed by over 75 years of collective experience.